jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 But I had it wrong.

 Yes, you can stay for 90 days in Spain.
-And you can stay for 90 days in Italy. *However,* both Spain and Italy issue the same visa — so I couldn't go straight to Italy from Spain.
+And you can stay for 90 days in Italy. *However,* both Spain and Italy issue the same visa — so I couldn't go straight to Italy after three months in Spain.

 This was a serious wrench in my shit.

-After a little more research, I found out that in 1985, the Schengen Agreement was sign, which meant that, starting in the 90s, a tourist visa in most European Union countries would actually count for *all* EU countries.
+After a little more research, I learned that the Schengen Agreement created — among other things — a common visa for *all* EU countries.[^almost] This common visa applies to what's known as the [Schengen Area](http://bit.ly/1UUkS5m).

+[^almost]:
+    The Schengen Area consists of all EU countries *except* Ireland, the United Kingdom, Croatia, Bulgaria, Romania, and Cyprus.
+Norway, Iceland, Liechtenstein, and Switzerland are also part of the Schengen Area.<br><br>Ireland and the UK have opted out of common visas.
+The UK is really strict about their border, and Ireland didn't want to jeopardize its open border agreement with the UK.
+At least, this is what I was able to understand by skimming the Wikipedia article.<br><br>Croatia, Bulgaria, Romania, and Cyprus are all supposed to join the Schengen Area in the near future.
+They just have to prove their infrastructure meets EU standards first.

 This is really convenient when you're visiting, or when you live in the EU: you can move between Schengen Area countries the same way U.S. citizens move between states: no border control and no hassles.